JuCrawford/ArcticReportCard-ADFG_IceSealAlaska/README.md

 # ArcticReportCard-Ice Seals of Alaska
-Data and plots for 2024 Arctic Report Card essay on Ice Seals of Alaska
+Data and figures for 2024 Arctic Report Card essay on Ice Seals of Alaska

 This repo contains all data used to generate figures for the essay: